Security Tips around the home

 With a few straightforward steps gleaned from police experience around the country, however, you can help protect your home and belongings from thieves.

 Police suggest many opportunistic thieves take advantage of unlocked homes.
 Even if you are going out for a short time, lock-up your house and windows.
 Attend Locksmiths can provide advice on the appropriate door and window locks, and key all the windows to a single key.

 Also, ask your electricity supplier about locks for your power supply to prevent tampering, and keep your car locked.
 Police in Bundaberg, Queensland, for instance, have reported a case of a garage door opener stolen from a car, later used to burgle the owner’s property.

 Deter thieves from targeting your house by ensuring a clear line of sight from the street.
 Cut back trees and bushes that obscure your front door, look into installing movement sensor lights and report broken street lights straight away.
 Police also suggest making sure your house number is visible for the fastest response if you need to call for help.

-3. Upgrade your defences
+3. Upgrade your defenses

 A high number of victims (60 percent) in the ABS research cited a door or window had been damaged or tampered with in attempted break-ins, so it pays to invest in strengthening these defences.
-A solid core door with a deadlock, for example, is harder to force, grilles and shutters prevent burglars from breaking in through windows, and a peep hole or lockable security screen can help keep burglars out.
+A solid core door with a deadlock, for example, is harder to force, grilles and shutters prevent burglars from breaking in through windows, and a peephole or lockable security screen can help keep burglars out.

 4. Monitor all targets